 When translating the story from book to television, a handful of changes were made, including those relating to technology.
 A lot has changed from 2007 with regards to technology and how we use it: the first iPhone model launched in 2007, social media platforms like Instagram and Snapchat did not exist, and cassette tapes are practically obsolete now.

 Asher addressed evolving technology and how the show was tweaked in an interview with Entertainment Weekly.
-He explains that changing how rumors about Hannah spread was necessary — in the book it was spread verbally in a hallway whereas in the series it was a photo shared over smartphones.
+He explains that changing how rumours about Hannah spread was necessary — in the book it was spread verbally in a hallway whereas in the series it was a photo shared over smartphones.

 “It’s one of the things where I wrote the book at the time that I wrote it,” he said.
 “If I were to write it today, it would be a little different.
 [In the show] ideas about Hannah that get spread around because of a photo, which wasn’t in the book because nobody had camera phones back then.
 It felt like this is the right way to spread this.”